AugeosAI/aws-module-vpc/README.md

 ## Infrastructure as code

-All of Allied World's infrastructure is managed as **code**, primarily using [Terraform](https://www.terraform.io/).
+The infrastructure is managed as **code**, primarily using [Terraform](https://www.terraform.io/).
-That is, instead of clicking around a web UI or SSHing to a server and manually executing commands, the idea behind infrastructure as code (IAC) is that you write code to define your infrastructure and you let an automated tool (e.g., Terraform) apply the code changes to your infrastructure.
+That is, instead of clicking around a web UI or SSHing to a server and manually executing commands, the idea behind infrastructure as code (IaC) is that you write code to define your infrastructure and you let an automated tool (e.g., Terraform) apply the code changes to your infrastructure.
 This has a number of benefits:

 * You can automate your entire provisioning and deployment process, which makes it much faster and more reliable than